webplatform/docs-wpd/Projects/SSO/How_we_implemented_it/index.md

     authChecker.contentWindow.postMessage('hi', 'https://accounts.webplatform.org/');

-NOTE: This is handled in file [[#0.3.
-JavaScript client to handle automatic signin]].
+NOTE: This is handled in file [[#JavaScript shared module: Detect and start automatically a session]].
 The trigger would be lauched from <tt>window.sso.doCheck()</tt> and handles the next steps until the backend comes in.

 ==== 3.
 From B, handle the response from the iframe ====